bsmeding/bsmeding.github.io/docs/index.md

 ## Your Gateway to Network Automation Excellence

+PLEASE NOTE THIS SITE IS UNDER CONTRUCTION, I RESTARTED MY OLD BLOG SITE NOW (JAN 2025) AND ADDING NEW CONTENT.
+BUT DUE TO LIMITED TIME IT IS NOT FULLY OPERATIONAL

 Welcome to **NetDevOps.it**, a hub for network engineers and DevOps enthusiasts seeking to elevate their network automation skills.
 This site is dedicated to sharing knowledge, tools, and insights for mastering the art of **Network Development Operations**.

 But What is NetDevOps?
 Please read the [What is NetDevOps page](netdevops.md)